 [All photos provided by Gert Wingårdh]

 This fall, BUILD met up with Gert Wingårdh at his Stockholm headquarters to discuss his impressive roster of forward-thinking public and commercial projects.
 With completed work in Scandinavia, Northern Europe and The United States, his project types range from embassies and university buildings to shopping malls and air traffic control towers.
 We discussed the design of golf clubhouses, how to keep your clients happy, and what it means to be a maximalist.
-For Part I of the interview, head over to ARCADE Magazine.
+Part 1 of the interview can be viewed here.

 You’ve recently taken on several urban planning projects.
 How did you make the transition from public and commercial work to urban planning?